UP BJP vice-prez AK Sharma says Prime Minister Modi's name enough patronage to win state polls in 2022 | ExBulletin

 Lucknow, June 21 (PTI) New Uttar Pradesh BJP vice president and former IAS officer AK Sharma said on Monday that residents of the state loved Prime Minister Narendra Modi the same way than in 2013-14.

-He thanked Singh, the state party leadership and central leadership for appointing him vice chairman of the UP BJP.

-“As a member of the party, I once again make the commitment to do my best contribution in the interest of the country,” he said.
+“As a member of the party, I again pledge to do my best contribution in the interest of the country,” he said.

 Singh also mentioned the work done by him as an IAS officer.

 “I have been a small partner in Modiji’s long, successful, comprehensive and global saga.
-It is his ‘kripaa’ that he gave me an opportunity,” he said.
+It was his “kripaa” that he gave me an opportunity, “he said.

 The Uttar Pradesh unit of the Bharatiya Janata Party (BJP) on Saturday appointed its state MLC AK Sharma, a former IAS officer, as vice president of the state.